 - Marriage: I Corinthians 9:3-5; I Timothy 3:2; Hebrews 13:4).
-If the Apostles were married, everyone can be married.
+If the Apostles were married, everyone could be married.
 The only restriction in marriage is fidelity to your partner.

-- The reason people were led away on these issues is that they did not rely on God's Word.
+- The reason people were led away on these issues was that they did not rely on God's word.
 If God permits and blesses (or sanctifies), then man can receive happily.

 3. Prayer purifies.
 We live in a sinful world.
 We ourselves are sinners and imperfect (even though we are forgiven).
 What enables us to use and to eat the things of this world and to live with our spouses (even though we are both sinners) is the purifying power of prayer.

-In the chain of people and events that brings me my food from the farm to my plate, who knows what injustices have been committed?
+In the chain of people and events that bring me my food from the farm to my plate, who knows what injustices have been committed?